slott56/slott56.github.io/Pelican/content/blog/2007/05/2007_05_26-plsql_vs_java_yet_again.rst

-The :strong:`benchmark`  is the critical issue here.
+The **benchmark**  is the critical issue here.
 Dogmatic acceptance of the received truth of PL/SQL's performance is a mistake.
 Benchmarking is essential when performance matters.